 There are several luxurious Mont Tremblant accommodations that make perfect home bases for the weekend.
 The two of us stayed at the Residence Inn by Marriott Mont Tremblant, conveniently located steps away from the Cabriolet gondola in the lower pedestrian village.

-The rooms are spacious and comfortable, and there’s even a tiny kitchenette area with a microwave, a toaster, a small sink, and a coffee maker.
-The views from the windows are idyllic because they look into the hotel’s courtyard as the Cabriolet gondola drifts overhead.
-Conversely, you’re able to catch a full view of your hotel from up above every time you use the Cabriolet, which is pretty neat.
+The rooms are spacious and comfortable, and there's even a tiny kitchenette area with a microwave, a toaster, a small sink, and a coffee maker.
+You can always grab some of your own groceries to prepare some vegan eats.

-You can also make full use of the hot tubs all season long, and there’s an outdoor pool for use in the summer.
+You can also make full use of the hot tubs all season long, and there's an outdoor pool for use in the summer.
 Breakfast is included with your stay.
-If you arrive early or plan to stay late, there’s no problem storing your luggage with the hotel, too.
-Book your stay at the Residence Inn by Marriott Mont Tremblant or read more reviews by fellow travelers who have stayed there.
+Book your stay at the Residence Inn by Marriott Mont Tremblant.

-If you follow a plant-based diet, there are so many Mont Tremblant vegan meals that are absolutely delicious.
-You won’t go hungry and you won’t have to plan to bring any additional food.
-Just bring your appetite and you’ll be good to go.
+If you follow a plant-based diet, there are so many vegan meals at Mont Tremblant that are absolutely delicious.
+You won't go hungry and you won't have to plan to bring any additional food.
+Just bring your appetite and you'll be good to go.

 More Vegan Guides in Canada